-If you have fantasies of strangling the guy behind you who makes sales calls all day, it’s time to move on.
+If it’s getting increasingly challenging to tune out the guy behind you who makes sales calls all day, it’s time to move on (or at least check-in with your community manager about the problem).
 Some coworking spaces cater to traditional office activities such as sales calls.
-Others, lean toward creatives, designers, writers, programmers, etc. If you’re bothered by the environment, make a change.
+Others, lean toward creatives, designers, writers, programmers, etc. And some have no-phone zones.
+If you’re bothered by the environment, make a change.

 Coworking should be inspiring and stimulating.
 If you dread going, you’re probably not feeling either of these.
 Find a space that stokes your fire.

-When you’d rather sit at a coffee shop than be in your coworking space, this is a sure sign that you’re in the wrong space.
+When you’d rather work anywhere except your coworking space, this is a sure sign that you’re in the wrong space.

-One of the things that distinguishes coworking from office rental is community.
-If you want community but you’re feeling like an isolated cubicle worker, it’s time to check out your other options.
+One of the things that differentiates coworking from office rental is community.
+If you want community but you’re feeling like an isolated office worker, it’s time to check out your other options.

 If the only social interaction you have all day is walking in and out the front door, this is a sure sign that your people are waiting for you in a different space.